filidorwiese/redux-wait-for-ssr/README.md

 }
 ```

 However that doesn't yet solve waiting for the api call to actually complete.
-This library helps with that by offering an action that you can async/await in the `fetchData` method so that the server-side will know when the asynchronous action has completed.
+This library helps with that by offering a Redux action that you can async/await in the `fetchData` method so that the server-side will wait for the asynchronous action to complete, before entering the render() method.

 ### Example usage: